1 to 1 Yoga Teaching

 1 hour is £40, or 5 session is £175 booked and paid in advance.

-Is essentially yoga practices that are adapted and specifically chosen to help support someone with health challenges.
+Is essentially yoga practices that may be adapted and specifically chosen to help support someone with health challenges.
 It can be used as a support to alleviate or prevent many physical, psychological or emotional conditions.

 As with yoga practice in general the core principle is to help someone know themselves better and learn to trust their inner reference points through the yoga practices; and therefore begin to understand how to make positive and relevant health and lifestyle choices.
 Some basic understanding of your constitutional type according to yoga and ayurveda ( yoga's sister science ) can help someone know better how they are seasonally and in response to know better when and what to eat, how much and when rest is needed, what healthy work patterns could be and so on .
 These choices may helpfully also include remembering to have more fun , make time to pursue hobbies, allow yourself to lunch out in front of a film now and again or get out in nature more.
 As individuals most of us do know what is good for us and what would help , but may have lost sight of that or lost the motivation to enact those things.
 Yoga can help set us on track.